jreyeshdez/BookManagerApp/README.md

 BookManagerApp
 ==============

-Development of a personal music manager application using Struts 2, Hibernate and MySQL database.
+Development of a personal book manager application using Struts 2, Hibernate and MySQL database.
 The web application can be used to add your book collection to the database.
 There will be a form to add the record and underneath you will show all the book collections.